 Public Art Commission - About the Board

 The Public Art Commission was established by Town Meeting on April 23, 1990, to foster greater community awareness of the interaction with public art, and through public art, promote cultural diversity and an improved quality of life for Amherst’s citizens.
-Responsibilities include developing guidelines for public art, proposing to the Select Board an annual budget, seeking funding sources for public art, encouraging integration of art in public and private development, interacting with all Town Boards, serving as a resource in educating developers, officials, and committees about possibilities for public art; and developing policies for publicly owned works in Amherst.
+Responsibilities include developing guidelines for public art, proposing to the Town Manager and Town Council, an annual budget, seeking funding sources for public art, encouraging integration of art in public and private development, interacting with all Town Boards, serving as a resource in educating developers, officials, and committees about possibilities for public art; and developing policies for publicly owned works in Amherst.

 James (Jim) Barnhill is an award-winning art photographer who concentrates on landscapes, cityscapes, and candids of people.
 In 2018 he published a murder mystery, Dirt Road to Death (Levellers Press).
 In addition, he is a recovering attorney with experience in business law, banking law, corporate law, contract negotiations, and high-tech issues.
 He is a former Trustee, Co-Chair of the Governance Committee, and present member of the Governance Committee of Pioneer Valley Performing Arts Charter School.

 Ellen Keiter is the chief curator at The Eric Carle Museum of Picture Book Art.
 Previously she was the Director of Exhibitions at the Katonah Museum of Art and Curator of Exhibitions at the Hudson River Museum.
 Her passion for public art includes project management of two large public installations and serving as a crew chief for Christo and Jeanne-Claude’s The Gates in Central Park.